Internationally renown for pushing the limits in architecture, a fascinating tour of the most famous designs of Frank Lloyd Wright.

 The Dwight D. Martin House

-Built from 1903 and 1905, the Dwight D. Martin house is considered by many scholars to be one of Wright’s greatest works and one of his most important projects.
+Built from 1903 and 1905, the Dwight D. Martin house is considered by many scholars to be one of Frank Lloyd Wright’s greatest works and one of his most important projects.
 The complex was designed for Mr. Martin, a wealthy Chicago businessman, who eventually was so enamored with Wright’s designs that he became one of Wright’s principle financial supporters throughout the beginning of Wright’s career.
 While obviously well-loved by Wright scholars, Wright himself deemed his architectural opus “a well-nigh perfect composition”.

 Famous Designs Of Frank Lloyd Wright: Taliesin